I'm Will Meecham—disabled surgeon, trauma survivor

 Hospice Volunteer Training: Zen Caregiving Project, San Francisco CA

 My upbringing was more traumatic than average for youths of similar demographics (white, male, upper middle class, heterosexual, cisgender).
-Its level of neglect, loss, and abuse shaped me into someone who needed a program like Mindful Biology to feel at home in Life.
+I don't see my history as especially tragic, but the neglect, loss, and abuse shaped me into someone who needed Mindful Biology to feel at home in Life.
+So a sketch of my early life deserves a place on this site.

 My mother became depressed around the time of my birth, partly because my father disliked family life and did not want a second child.